Euler's factorial series, Hardy integral, and continued fractions: Introduction

+where the right-hand side is a real number known as the Euler-Gompertz constant and often denoted by $\delta$.
+The irrationality of the Euler-Gompertz constant $\delta$ as well as that of Euler's gamma constant $\gamma=0.5772156649\ldots$ is an open question.
+As noted by Rivoal \cite{Rivoal2012}, it follows from Mahler's work \cite{Mahler1968} that at least one of the constants $\gamma$ and $\delta$ is transcendental.
+Rivoal also presented another proof to this fact and showed that the pair $(\gamma, \delta)$ cannot be very well approximated with a pair of rational numbers having the same denominator.
+Various other mathematical developments related to Euler's gamma $\gamma$ and the Euler-Gompertz constant $\delta$ are thoroughly explored by J.\ Lagarias in his extensive article \cite{Lagarias2013}.

-The correspondence between $E(t)$ and $\mathcal{H}(t)$ is even deeper, as indicated in \cite{TAWA2018}.
+The correspondence between the functions $E(t)$ and $\mathcal{H}(t)$ runs even deeper, as indicated by Matala-aho and Zudilin \cite{TAWA2018}.
 Namely, both $E(t)$ and $\mathcal{H}(t)$ (more generally $\widehat{\mathcal{H}}(t)$) share the common Pad\'e polynomials (see Section \ref{padechapter}).
 On the $p$-adic side, these shared Pad\'e approximations converge towards $E(t)$, and on the Archimedean side towards $\mathcal{H}(t)$ with appropriate values of $t$.
-A realisation of this is a nice interconnection between $E(t)$ and $\mathcal{H}(t)$ via continued fractions.
-In the field of $p$-adic numbers,
+A realisation of this is a nice interconnection between $E(t)$ and $\mathcal{H}(t)$ via the continued fraction